American Money Charts and Activities

 Recapitulate money identification skills with this interesting pdf activity.
 Cut the obverse and reverse sides of coins, sort them as penny, nickel, dime and quarter and glue them in the correct piggy banks.

-This matching activity specifically focuses on the presidents who appear on coins and bills.
-Children read the names of presidents and match them to the bills and coins that feature them.
+This printable matching activity specifically focuses on the presidents who appear on coins and bills.
+Children in 3rd grade read the names of presidents and match them to the bills and coins that feature them.